History of Paraguay: Carlos Antonio López, 1841–62

-After Francia's death on 20 September 1840, a political confusion erupted, because El Supremo, now El Difunto (the Dead One), had left no successor.
-After a few days, a junta led by Manuel Antonio Ortiz emerged, freed some political prisoners, arrested Francia's secretary Polycarpo Patiño, and soon proved itself ineffectual at governing.
-On 22 January 1841, Ortiz was overthrown by Juan José Medina who in turn was overthrown on 9 February in a coup led by Mariano Roque Alonzo.
+Confusion ensued after Francia's death on 20 September 1840, because he had left no successor.
+After a few days, a junta led by Manuel Antonio Ortiz emerged.
+The junta freed some political prisoners and arrested Francia's secretary Polycarpo Patiño, but soon proved ineffectual at governing.
+On 22 January 1841, Ortiz was overthrown by Juan José Medina who in turn was overthrown on 9 February in a coup led by Mariano Roque Alonso.

-Alonzo lacked authority to rule, and on 14 March 1841, the two-man consulate of early Independence era was recreated.
-Besides Alonzo now ruled Carlos Antonio López as co-consul.
-This Second Consulate lasted until 13 March 1844, when Congress named Lopez the President of the Republic, a post he held until his death in 1862.
+On 14 March 1841, the Fifth National Congress re-established the two-man consulate of the early independence era, appointing Alonso and Carlos Antonio López as joint consuls for a three-year term.
+This Second Consulate lasted until 13 March 1844, when Congress named López the president of the Republic — a post he held until his death in 1862.

-While maintaining a strong political and economic grip on the country, and despite all his shortcomings, Lopez worked towards strengthening Paraguay's independence.

-López, a lawyer, was one of the most educated men in the country.
-Although López's government was similar to Francia's system, his appearance, style, and policies were different.
-Francia had pictured himself as the first citizen of a revolutionary state, whereas López used the all-powerful state to enrich himself and his family.
-In contrast to lean Francia, López was obese (a "great tidal wave of human flesh", according to one witness).
-López was a despot who wanted to found a dynasty and ran Paraguay like a personal fiefdom.
+While maintaining a strong political and economic grip on the country, López worked towards strengthening Paraguay's independence.
+López's government was similar to Francia's, but his appearance, style, and policies were different.
+Francia had pictured himself as the first citizen of a revolutionary state, whereas López was a despot who treated Paraguay like a personal fiefdom, using the state to enrich himself and his family.
 López soon became the largest landowner and cattle rancher in the country, amassing a fortune, which he augmented with profits from the state's monopoly on the yerba maté trade.